Shindong: Pre-debut

 Shin Dong-hee was born in Suwon, Gyeonggi-do on September 28, 1985.
 Little is known about Shindong's personal life, and many thought he was an only child.
 He has a younger sister named Ahn Da Young.
 With a love for dancing, Shindong signed up for the 2002 Goyangsi Youth Dance contest and won grand prize.
 A year later, he joined the contest again and won gold.
 In 2004, Shindong joined the Mnet Epi Contest and won both the gold prize and popularity award.
-In 2005, Shindong signed up for the SM Best Youth Contest and won first place for Best Comedian, achieving the grand prize.
+In 2005, Shindong signed up for the SM Best Youth Contest and won first place for Best Comedian, and won the grand prize.
 He signed a contract with SM Entertainment and received lessons to further improve his dancing ability.

 Months after joining the company, Shindong was put in the large all-boy rotational group Super Junior as a member of its first generation, Super Junior 05.
 He decided to use the stage name 'Shindong' as his birth name sounds similar to bandmate Donghae.
 'Shindong' is derived from his surname and the first character of his birth name, meaning "child prodigy".

 Super Junior

 Shindong officially debuted as part of 12-member project group Super Junior 05 on November 6, 2005, on SBS's music programme Popular Songs, performing their first single, "Twins (Knock Out)".
 Their debut album SuperJunior05 (Twins) was released a month later on December 5, and debuted at number three on the monthly MIAK K-pop album charts.

 In March 2006, SM Entertainment began to recruit new members for the next Super Junior generation.
 However, plans changed and the company declared a halt in forming future Super Junior generations.
 Following the addition of thirteenth member Kyuhyun, the group dropped the suffix "05" and became officially credited as Super Junior.
 The re-polished group's first CD single "U" was released on June 7, 2006, which was their most successful single until the release of "Sorry, Sorry" in March 2009.

 During his career with Super Junior, Shindong was put into two subgroups, smaller groups that are branched off of the larger Super Junior group.
 In February 2007, he was placed in the trot-singing Super Junior-T. A year later, he became a member of Super Junior-H.

 On September 27, 2011, he along with Yesung and Eunhyuk filled in for bandmate Heechul, who enlisted for mandatory military service on September 1, during the performance on Music Bank and Show!
 Music Core of Kim Jang-hoon latest single, "Breakups are So Like Me".
 Heechul is featured in the song and starred in the music video, which was completed the day before he enlisted.

 On July 5, 2023, Super Junior-L.S.S., a sub-unit group consisting of Super Junior bandmates Shindong, Siwon and Leeteuk, debuted with their first Japanese single "Close The Shutter".
-The trio later made their official Korean debut on January 22, 2024 with the single "Suit Up".
+The trio later made their official Korean debut on January 22, 2024, with the single "Suit Up".